silverstripe/silverstripe-hybridsessions/README.md

 ## Requirements

- * The mcrypt PHP extension
+ * The openssl PHP extension
  * MySQL database is the only supported DB store.

 ## Installation